apitoolkit/apitoolkit-landing/content/_index.md

 ##### Performance monitoring
 ## DETECT AND TRACK SLOW ENDPOINTS
-Our API Metrics detect and show you endpoint latency degradations, and our AI can suggest when theres room for improment.
+Our API Metrics detect and show you endpoint latency degradations, and our AI can suggest when there's room for improvement.
 Eg data that could be cached easily.

 <a class="text-blue-900" href="">More about the performance metrics →</a>